origovi/urinay/README.md

 # Urinay

 Urinay is a color-blind path+tracklimits algorithm developed for computing the centerline and track limits of the Formula Student driverless autocross track without the need of sensing the cones' color.
 It uses Delaunay triangulation and a heuristic-weighted limited-height tree search and only takes as input the cones and the car pose.
-Made for [BCN eMotorsport Formula Student team](https://bcnemotorsport.upc.edu) by me (Oriol Gorriz) entirely in C++ and to work with ROS.
+Made for [BCN eMotorsport](https://bcnemotorsport.upc.edu) and later improved for [TUfast Racing Team](https://tufast-racingteam.de) by me (Oriol Gorriz) entirely in C++ and to work with ROS.

 For a **color dependant / hybrid** version check out the branch **`color`**.

 ## Disclaimer
-If you use this algorithm for a Formula Student competition, the **only** thing I ask for is acknowledgment for the project. **ALWAYS REFERENCE** the team ***BCN eMotorsport***.
+If you use this algorithm for a Formula Student competition, the **only** thing I ask for is acknowledgment. **ALWAYS REFERENCE** the team ***BCN eMotorsport*** or ***TUfast Racing Team***.

 ## Dependencies
 - [Ubuntu](https://ubuntu.com) (tested on 20.04)